 She attended the Faculty of Fine Arts at the Nicolaus Copernicus University in Toruń.
 In 2011 she transferred to the University of Warsaw for one year.
 In 2017 she defended her Ph.D. at the Faculty of Drawing at her home university under the academic supervision of Elżbieta Jabłońska.
 Since 2013 she has been a member of Grupa nad Wisłą.
-In 2010 she received the Talens Company Award at the 3rd Polish Drawing Exhibition in Toruń; a year later, in the next edition, she also earned an honourable mention.
+In 2010 she received the Talens Company Award at the 3rd Polish Drawing Exhibition in Toruń; a year later, at the next edition, she also earned an honourable mention.
 In 2017 she won the Visible White Photo Award granted by the Fondazione Studio Marangoni Firenze in Florence.

-Piskorska also uses characters and the art of other artists as the material for her work.
+Piskorska also uses characters and the art of other artists as material for her work.
 Her video-performance Playing With Myself With a Piece of Art (Precisely a Piece of Watermelon) is a nod to Imponderabilia (1977), the iconic piece by Marina Abramović and Ulay.
-During the act conducted by them in Galleria Comunale d'Arte Moderna in Bologne, they stood stark naked in the entrance, forcing the viewers to touch their bodies when entering the building.
+During the action conducted by them in Galleria Comunale d'Arte Moderna in Bologne, they stood stark naked in the entrance, forcing the viewers to touch their bodies when entering the building.
 In her video, Piskorska sits in front of the screening of the Bolognese performance, while holding and caressing a half-piece of a watermelon between her legs.
 For the photos from the series I Was Always with You (2013), the artist invokes Józef Robakowski’s Wymiana Gallery and his Fetishes series.
-She creates a private collection of artists inspiring her, which includes Elżbieta Jabłońska, Jacek Licheń, Wiesław Smużny and Alicja Żebrowska.
+She creates a private collection of artists inspiring her, which includes Elżbieta Jabłońska, Jacek Licheń, Wiesław Smużny, and Alicja Żebrowska.

 The artist says:

-The gestures proposed by me to artists allude to their most important works – I wanted the scenarios created by us to be the most recognizable ones.
-I proposed them to grant me themselves for the realization of my project.
+The gestures proposed by me to artists allude to their most important works – I wanted the scenarios created by us to be the most recognisable ones.
+I proposed them to grant me themselves for the realisation of my project.
 These are works that change or maybe blur the relationships of power which exist between them, the celebrated names of the art world and myself, who in this world is just a small fry, a tadpole.

-In 2016 Piskorska created her most renowned project to date: Methods of Camouflage in Contemporary Poland, in which she tries to retrieve national symbols appropriated by Polish right-wing politicians.
+In 2016 Piskorska created her most renowned project to date: Methods of Camouflage in Contemporary Poland, in which she tries to retrieve national symbols appropriated by right-wing Polish politicians.
 This series, consisting of photography and video-performance, originated as a response to the escalating activity of the right wing and more and more frequent appearances of the national symbols and colours in the public space.